OpenDMA/opendma-spec/OpenDMA-Spec.md

 - ContentElement
   A *ContentElement* represents one atomic octet stream the Documents are made of.
 The binary data is stored together with meta data like the mime type.

+- VersionCollection
+  A *VersionCollection* represents the set of all versions of a Document.

-- Folder
+- Container
-  A *Folder* holds a list of Document, Folder or other objects that are said to be contained in this Folder.
+  A *Container* holds a list of containable objects that are said to be contained in this Container.
 This list of containees is build up with Association objects based on references.
-So an object may be contained in multiple Folders or in no Folder at all.
+So an object may be contained in multiple Containers or in no Container at all.
 OpenDMA does not require a single rooted tree as a file system does.

+- Containable
+  This aspect is extended by all classes and aspects that can be contained in a Container.

+- Folder
+  A *Folder* is an extension of the Container that forms one single rooted loop-free tree.

 - Association
-  An Association represents the directed or undirected link between two objects.
+  An Association represents the directed link between a Container and a Containable object.

-#### §13 Repository class
+#### §12 Repository class

 The \[“opendma.org”,”Repository”\] class extends the \[“opendma.org”,”Object”\] class and has these additional properties: